istqborg/istqb_product_base/README.md

        convert-eps-to-pdf  Convert all EPS files in this repository to PDF convert-xlsx-to-pdf
+                           Convert all XLSX files in this repository to PDF convert-md-questions-to-yaml
+                           Convert all MD files with questions definitions to YAML convert-yaml-questions-to-md
-                           Convert all XLSX files in this repository to PDF compile-tex-to-pdf  Compile all TeX files in this repository to PDF compile-tex-to-html
+                           Convert all YAML files with questions definitions to MD compile-tex-to-pdf  Compile all TeX files in this repository to PDF compile-tex-to-html
                            Compile all TeX files in this repository to HTML